Life Insurance After Retirement: What Canadians Need to Know

 ** Table displays the cost of a term life insurance policy with the same term length, coverage amount, and underwriting requirements, and for the same type of applicants, averaged across all products contained in our study.

 Underwriting is another major factor in life insurance.
 Fully underwritten policies, which sometimes include a life insurance medical exam, give a more accurate picture of your health and are generally cheaper.
-No medical life insurance (which includes simplified and guaranteed issue policies) asks few health questions and skips the medical exam, causing insurers to assume you have poor health and to charge accordingly.
+No medical life insurance (which includes simplified and guaranteed issue policies) asks few health questions and skips the medical exam, causing insurers to charge higher premiums by assuming you may have pre-existing conditions.Β

 Even for non-smokers, there’s a significant difference between PolicyMe’s fully underwritten life insurance rates and the industry average for no medical life insurance: